 My recommendations are genuine

 All recommendations and reviews across all my channels (blogs and social media) are my own, unless specified clearly at the top of a post/mention (eg: from time to time someone else might write the review).
 Most of the time I will share my own experience.
-From time to time a product/service is not appropriate for my personal consumption, but I might mention it if it can benefit my readers (eg: a product containing gluten that otherwise fits with my wellness message; I can’t eat gluten, but most readers can).
+From time to time a product/service is not appropriate for my personal consumption, but I might mention it if it can benefit my readers (eg: a product for kids).

 I am not paid for reviews